- After in-depth analysis and discussion, stakeholders have recommended a short-term and long-term solution.

 This project will advance development of the interchange improvements by beginning the initial environmental documentation, preliminary engineering and design to expedite project delivery.

-WSDOT, city, county, U.S. Navy and transit officials have been working collaboratively to find alternatives to reduce traffic congestion and improve existing highway operations where State Route 3 and State Route 304 meet in Bremerton.
-The group has worked together to identify the following list of alternative projects that attempt to improve traffic flow.
+WSDOT, city, county, U.S. Navy and transit officials have been working collaboratively to identify two solutions that will reduce traffic congestion and improve existing highway operations where State Route 3 and State Route 304 meet in Bremerton.
+The following long and short-term solutions were selected.

 Add a 3rd Lane from the SR 304 on-ramp to Gorst – Widen southbound SR 3 from the SR 304 on-ramp to Gorst to create three lanes.
 Crews would also restripe southbound SR 3 to two lanes in the area between the Bremerton Wastewater Treatment Plant and the SR 3/SR 304 merge.

-The preferred alternative will include Transportation Demand Management (TDM) options
+The solution will include Transportation Demand Management (TDM) options.

 The End Result